mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 ## Why

-I'm a creative developer and educator at [Convergence Design Lab](https://convergencedesignlab.org/), but I was brought on to the Phaser team in the sprint leading up to the initial public v3 release to develop the Tilemap API.
+I'm a creative developer and professor at Columbia College, but I was brought on to the Phaser team in the sprint leading up to the initial public v3 release to develop the Tilemap API.
 I created ~40 guided examples and wrote weekly newsletter updates, but I wanted to collect all of that information into a more guided and digestible format so that people can more easily jump into Phaser 3.

 ## Intended Audience